 The research we undertake is generally built upon consideration of the user, the system and context of use.
-Current research in the IR group is informed by three core areas of activity:
+Current research in the IR group is informed by four core areas of activity:

-- The study of human computer and information interaction to understand user cognition and behaviour with respect to the interactivity involved in information access, use and re-use.
+- The study of human computer and information interaction (e.g., in the iLab) to understand user cognition and behaviour with respect to the interactivity involved in information access, use and re-use.

-- The development of novel solutions to information access problems, ranging from the development of specific algorithms to the design of entire prototype systems, with a particular focus on web-scale systems.
+- The development of novel solutions to information access problems, ranging from the development of specific algorithms to the design of entire prototype systems, with a particular focus on web-scale systems and algorithmic bias.

 - The study and design of methods and techniques for evaluating information access systems for a variety of applications and search scenarios.

-Specific areas of research include: human computation and crowdsourcing, web science, multilingual information retrieval, geo-spatial search, semantic search, image retrieval, digital cultural heritage, search log analysis, task-based information interaction, exploratory search, text re-use, plagiarism detection, recommender systems, collaborative tagging, user interface design and evaluation.
+Specific areas of research include: human computation and crowdsourcing, information visualisation, web science, information retrieval, data mining, big data, geo-spatial search, artificial intelligence, semantic search, multimedia retrieval, digital cultural heritage, NLP, data streams, search log analysis, task-based information interaction, lifelogging, exploratory search, human machine interaction, recommender systems, algorithmic bias, user interface design and evaluation.